 Deceptive filtering of reviews does not translate into brand honesty.

-If your company is in e-commerce, the most direct and familiar way to incorporate openness on your website is through product reviews.
-Consider Amazon, for example, who include customer reviews on every product page they offer.
+If your company is in e-commerce, product reviews are the most direct and familiar way to incorporate openness on your website.
+Consider Amazon, for example, which includes customer reviews on every product page they offer.

-For businesses that provide services, displaying reviews on your site can be done in a number of ways.
-For example, through client testimonials scattered throughout your webpages or as direct client quotes in case studies.
+For businesses that provide services, displaying reviews on your site can be done in several ways, for example, through client testimonials scattered throughout your webpages or as direct client quotes in case studies.
 We also like adding client quotes in launch announcements upon completion of our projects.

-Both product and service based companies should also consider adding business reviews they’ve collected from sites such as Facebook, Google Reviews, or a site like Yelp if it relevant to your industry.
+Product and service-based companies should also consider adding business reviews they’ve collected from sites such as Facebook, Google Reviews, or a site like Yelp if relevant to your industry.

-Widgets make quick work of displaying your company reviews from around the web on your own site.
+Widgets do quick work of displaying your company reviews from around the web on your own site.

 You may also consider working with a web developer to create ways for people to leave reviews directly on your website.